The Descendants of William Graham Sr. and Sarah Jacobs

 Zachariah and his unit remained 15 miles outside of Charleston, South Carolina where he was stationed until the end of his twelve-month enlistment.
 He also served an additional two months.
 Afterwards, Zachariah Jacobs marched back to Wilmington, North Carolina and was discharged from military service the week before Christmas in 1782.

-On October 4, 1847, at the age of ninety-four, American hero, Zachariah Jacobs, passed away at his home in the Long Creek area of New Hanover County, North Carolina.
+On October 4, 1847, at the age of ninety-four, American hero, Zachariah Jacobs, passed away at his home in the Long Creek area of New Hanover County, North Carolina (now Pender County, NC).
 Zachariah’s sacrifices, along with those of his brothers, uncles, cousins, and other brave patriot fighters, are due a profuse amount of gratitude for their contributions in the formation of the United States of America!
 As I reflect upon my third great grandfather’s legacy, I have profound pride in being linked to this great warrior and it is one of my greatest joys to be able to share his story.

 Author: